 - a time frame of six months is set within which the final award is to be made; and

 - for the tribunal to state the reasons on which the final award is based in summary form.

-> Although the essence of a hospitality dispute is contractual in nature, there are various overlapping areas that one needs to have knowledge and understanding of, for example, in the areas of intellectual property, agency and good faith, building construction, consultancy and data protection.
+Although the essence of a hospitality dispute is contractual in nature, there are various overlapping areas of which one needs to have knowledge and understanding; for example, in the areas of intellectual property, agency and good faith, building construction, consultancy, and data protection.

-> Carefully considered and detailed express terms structuring the relationship of the hotel owner and operator relationship as set out in a hotel operation agreement, with an eye on potential areas of conflict and management of the same, are imperative, with recourse to arbitration providing the most in terms of ensuring confidentiality of the facts and the dispute and also in terms of enforcement.
+Carefully considered and detailed express terms structuring the hotel owner and operator relationship as set out in a hotel operation agreement, with an eye on potential areas of conflict and management of the same, are imperative, with recourse to arbitration providing the most protection in terms of ensuring confidentiality of the facts and the dispute, and also in terms of enforcement.

-> Rule 5 of the Arbitration Rules of the Singapore International Arbitration Centre 2016 (SIAC Rules 2016).
+Rule 5 of the Arbitration Rules of the Singapore International Arbitration Centre 2016 (the SIAC Rules 2016).

-> Rule 29 of the SIAC Rules 2016.
+Rule 29 of the SIAC Rules 2016.